d13r/dotfiles/.ref/README.md

 # Reference files

-The `.txt` files in this folder can be read (and edited) from the CLI:
+The `.md` files in this folder can be read (and edited) from the CLI:

 ```bash
 ref <topic>